SpaceClaim tutorial: Prepare your model for 3D Printing with SpaceClaim

 Then, you will be able to upload your 3D file on our website and 3D print it!

-SpaceClaim is a game changer in the 3D modeling industry.
-Its software is intuitive, easy to use and shortens modeling times a lot.
-It is also quite adapted to 3D printing since objects are created from volumes and not surfaces.
+SpaceClaim is a game changer in the 3D CAD industry.
+This 3D design software is intuitive, easy to use and shortens modeling times a lot.
+It is also quite adapted to additive manufacturing since objects are created from volumes and not surfaces.
 In the latest version of SpaceClaim, there is a new STL editing tool that we are also going to review in this tutorial.

-To understand this tutorial, mastering the SpaceClaim basics is required but it is very easy to learn how to use SpaceClaim as it is a very intuitive software.
-It absolutely not reserved to engineers and designers and a couple of hours are enough to handle the software's basics.
-Tutorials can be found on the SpaceClaim Tutorial page.
+To understand this tutorial, mastering the SpaceClaim basics is required but it is very easy to learn how to use SpaceClaim's 3D tools as it is a very intuitive 3D CAD software.
+It's absolutely not reserved for engineers and designers and a couple of hours are enough to handle the software's basics and be able to create your own CAD models.
+To help you get started with model prep, design automation, and the 3D modeling technology itself, tutorials can be found on the SpaceClaim Tutorial page of their web site.

 - 1.1.
 Create Parts that Match Material Minimal Thickness Guidelines